nearform/nscaledemo/README.md

 Hello world project for nscale.

 ##overview
-nscaledemo is a minimalisit nscale sytem definition defining just one hello world web service and consists of the following files:
+nscaledemo is a minimalist nscale sytem definition defining just one hello world web service and consists of the following files:

 ###system.js